Explore other majors & minors

 ECON 263 Environmental and Natural Resource Economics

-The study of the economics of renewable and exhaustible resources, environmental problems and policy responses.
+The course covers the economics of renewable and exhaustible resources, environmental problems and policy responses.
 Topics include: the economics of air and water pollution control, including the economics of climate change, the economics of recycling, the use of cost-benefit analysis, the 'limits to growth' debate, and philosophical issues in environmental policy making.
-Prerequisite(s): ECON 110; Cross Listing: ENVS 263; Staff
+Prerequisite(s): ECON 110; Cross Listing: ENVS 263; E. Fair

 ECON 280 Economics of Inequality

-This course looks at the extent of inequality in the U.S. economy and how different paradigms in economics explain the causes of inequality.
-Topics include: the measurement of inequality, neoclassical and other economic theories of income distribution, macroeconomics and inequality, and public policies to reduce inequality.
-Prerequisite(s): sophomore standing or permission of instructor; Staff
+This course examines the extent of inequality in the U.S. economy and around the world.
+We explore different paradigms in economics that seek to explain the causes of inequality.
+Topics include: the measurement of inequality, neoclassical and other economic theories of income distribution, racial and gender inequality, and the relationship between globalization, inequality, and growth.
+We examine the public policies and solutions that can address inequality.
+Prerequisite(s): ECON 110, ECON 120, and sophomore standing; A. Upadhyay; staff

 ECON 295 Special Topics (1/2 or 1)